evanarlian/dotfiles/README.md

 ```

 # guidelines
+* TODO:
-* TODO: recheck **fish** again in the future because 4.0.2 tab cycle is broken on vscode, while nightly is not
+  * recheck **fish** again in the future because 4.0.2 tab cycle is broken on vscode, while nightly is not
+  * check on git config (secretservice)
+  * make main branch the core branch, and child branch: ubuntu, macos, ubuntu_vm, etc
+  * the mindset must be shifted, installation must come first, and then config population later
+  * make easily editable repo, such as last-minute config can be applied super fast by editing the repo
+  * convert to idempotent operations, just like declarative approach.
+Running dotfiles multiple time should not cause issues
+  * change readme, one liner is great, but explanation is good.
 * Some things need to be periodically updated:
     * fzf (just bump the version from latest in github)
     * CaskaydiaMonoNerdFont (mono is ligature-free)